-- a) In determining the starting order, organizers will use the driver's ARA speed factor. - b) Competitors without ARA speed factors shall be assigned a temporary ARA speed factor by the Competition Director, at his discretion, to reflect their demonstrated speed in previous stage events using any available event speed factors, previous event results and/or information supplied per RCR 9.1.5. - c) The Competition Director may adjust a competitors' speed factor downward to reflect a move to a significantly lower performing vehicle class. - d) The final starting order shall be approved at the first meeting of the Stewards and posted thereafter.
-The timing of the posting of the approved initial starting order will be published in the event's Supplementary Regulations.
+- a) In determining the starting order, organizers will use the driver's ARA speed factor. - b) Competitors without ARA speed factors shall be assigned a temporary ARA speed factor by the Competition Director, at his discretion, to reflect their demonstrated speed in previous stage events using any available event speed factors, previous event results and/or information supplied per RCR 9.1.5. - c) The Competition Director may adjust a competitors' speed factor based on a change of class or relevant information.

-9.1.3 Starting Order Draw
+The Competition Director may adjust a competitors' speed factor downward to reflect a move to a significantly lower performing vehicle class.

+- d) The final starting order shall be approved at the first meeting of the Stewards and posted thereafter.
+The timing of the posting of the approved initial starting order will be published in the event's Supplementary Regulations. - 9.1.3 Starting Order Draw